pacificclimate/station-data-portal-backend/docs/api-design.md

   This policy is subject to review.
 It could be changed to `id` to improve "join" speed and (slightly) reduce the size of responses.

-In some endpoints, as a convenience, some associated items can be expanded -- that is, a larger amount of information than just the associated item key is provided.
+In some endpoints, as a convenience, some associated items can be expanded -- that is, a larger amount of information than just the key for the associated item is provided.

 - For example, the `/stations` endpoint response can include expanded information about associated history records if requested with the `expand` query parameter.
 - This is best done only for associated items that are uniquely associated to the main resource.
 In the case of stations, each history is associated to exactly one station, so each station has a unique collection of histories associated to it.
 No redundant representations of any single resource (history) are created by expanding such unique items in place.